norcams/iaas/docs/team/operations/himlar-bootstrap.rst

 - A login node (with an up-to-date */opt/[himlar|repo]* hiearchy) which is maintained by `Puppet`

+- A SSH key pair with the private key in /root/.ssh and the public in :file:`hieradata/${{loc}}/modules/accounts.yaml`

 - No management-node installed (`controller`)

 - *hieradata/${loc}/common.yaml*, *hieradata/common/common.yaml*, *hieradata/nodes/${loc}/...*
   etc. are populated with relevant data

 - puppet is disabled on new nodes:

   ensure **$loc/modules/puppet.yaml** includes *puppet::runmode: 'none'*

 - All commands run as the admin user (`root`) unless noted (consult the document `2FA on jumphosts (login nodes) <https://iaas.readthedocs.io/en/latest/team/getting_started/two-factor-authentication.html>`_)

 - The new controller node (and all further controller and compute nodes) must have CPU virtualization extentions enabled in BIOS